Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

 \begin{proof}

-Given $T$ that satisfies the average property, we construct $T'$ as in Lem.~\ref{lem:flippedaverage}.
+Given $T$ that satisfies the average property, we construct $T'$ as in Definition~\ref{def: ComplimentofT}.
 Let $\zug{v, B_1}$ be a configuration, where $v \in V$, \PO's budget is $B_1$, and implicitly, \PT's budget is $B_2 = k^* \ominus B_1$.
 Note that $B_1 < T(v)$ iff $B_2 \geq T'(v)$.
-Moreover, for every $s \in S$, we have $T'(s) = k^* \ominus (\predb{\fr(s)})$.
-We ``flip'' the game; namely, we associate \PT with \PO, and construct a partial strategy $f_{T'}$ for \PT.
+Moreover, for every $s \in S$, we have $T'(s) = (k+1) \ominus \fr(s)$.
+We consider the ``flipped'' game; namely, we associate \PT with \PO (of Proposition~\ref{prop: corinvariant}), and construct a partial strategy $f_{T'}$ for \PT.
 We construct a \PT strategy $f'$ that agrees with $f_{T'}$: for each $v \in V$, we arbitrarily choose a neighbor $u$ from the allowed vertices.
-By Lem.~\ref{lem: invariant}, no matter how \PO responds, whenever the game reaches $\zug{u, B_1}$, we have $B_2 \geq T'(u)$.
+By Lemma~\ref{lem: invariant}, no matter how \PO responds, whenever the game reaches $\zug{u, B_1}$, we have $B_2 \geq T'(u)$.
 The invariant implies that $f'$ is a winning strategy.
 Indeed, if the game does not reach a sink, \PT wins, and if it does, \PO's frugal objective is not satisfied. \end{proof}

 The following lemma shows the existence of a function that satisfies the average property and that coincides with threshold budgets.

 \begin{restatable}{lemma}{reachupper} Consider a frugal-reachability discrete-bidding game $\G = \zug{V, E, k, S, \fr}$.
 There is a function $T$ that satisfies the average property with $T(v) \geq \thresh_\G(v)$, for every $v \in V$. \end{restatable}